brendano/gfl_syntax/guidelines/guidelines.md

 ### Why special marking for anaphora?

-In the relative clause example just given, the same referent (*man*) occupies two semantic roles, as the agent of *robbed* and as the patient of *arrested*.
+In the relative clause example just given, the same referent (<i>man</i>) occupies two semantic roles, as the agent of *robbed* and as the patient of *arrested*.
 Since GFL is a *graph* language, we could mark these roles explicitly with standard directed dependencies.
 However, if we did this, then the set of directed edges would no longer form a forest or tree (i.e., a single node, *man*, would have *two* parents).
 Since most natural language syntax seems to adhere to a tree/forest constraint, we provisionally adopt it as a hard constraint for annotation.
-However, having extra undirected anaphora edges lets us annotate important and useful coreference relations.
+However, having extra undirected anaphoric edges lets us annotate important and useful coreference relations.

 With this established we state an important annotation guideline:

-**The graph determined by the set of **directed dependency edges** should be a tree or forest**.
+**The graph determined by the set of *directed dependency edges* should be a tree or forest**.
 That is, in the graph the annotator creates, **every node has at most one head**—i.e., at most one outbound arrow.
 (In our convention, arrows point *up* the tree.
 A node may have many children, i.e. inbound arrows.)
+(Fudge expression membership edges, though directed, are excluded from this constraint: a lexical node may belong to multiple overlapping FEs.)

 Now consider the case: